JohnBetaCode/JohnBetaCode/Management_Notes.md

 On those “bad days”, when she would talk to me about her problems, my mind (as a good engineer) would immediately begin to analyze data and think of possible solutions.

-I proposed the infallible solution, I asked when she could carry it out or who to rely on, I recommended and showed her tools...
+I proposed the infallible solution, I asked when she could carry it out or who to rely on, and I recommended and showed her tools...
 My experience allowed me to put together a complete project in my head in seconds that would put an end to that problem.
 I felt like the hero coming to save her day.

 But... things didn't turn out as I expected.
 She hadn't asked me for help.
 And that changes everything.